dirigiblelabs/curriculum-2017/IvoYakov/DirigibleDoc/ForTranslation/README.md

 # For Translation
-This directory contains Project files required by translators to translate the Infographics, Videos and etc.
+This directory contains files required by translators to translate the Infographics, Videos and etc.